vueuse/vueuse/.github/PULL_REQUEST_TEMPLATE/checklist.md

 ## Checklist

 This is a checklist of all the functions of VueUse.
-It's is useful for review or making changes the go through every functions.
+It's is useful for review or making changes the go through every function.

 <!--LIST_STARTS-->

-- [ ] shared (16)
+### shared (16)
   - [ ] asyncComputed
   - [ ] biSyncRef
   - [ ] controlledComputed